SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Example Ships

-In these descriptions, “areas” refers to area units, “eu” stands for “energy units,” and “cr” means “credits.”
+In these descriptions, "areas" refers to area units, "eu" stands for "energy units," and "cr" means "credits."

 In-System Defender
 In one form or another, nearly every high-tech worlds have these